Back

 MD, Manipal College of Medical Sciences

-A sharp lower jaw and chin set the lower third of the face.
-When the mandible sits too far back, the chin loses its projection and the jawline goes soft, a condition known clinically as mandibular retrognathia, and informally as a recessed chin or weak chin.
-The opposite happens in mandibular prognathism, where the lower jaw juts forward past the upper.
-Both sit on a spectrum of jaw projection, and both shape the face in ways that are hard to mask without surgery.
-This page walks through what each looks like, what causes them, and what the treatment options are.
+A sharp lower jaw and chin set the bottom third of the face.
+When the mandible sits too far back, the chin loses its projection and the jawline goes soft, a condition clinicians call mandibular retrognathia and most people call a recessed or weak chin.
+The opposite is mandibular prognathism, where the lower jaw juts forward past the upper one.
+Both sit on the same spectrum of jaw projection, and both shape the face in ways that are hard to hide without surgery.
+This page walks through what each one looks like, what causes it, and what your options are.

 Male profile portrait with a dashed callout on the lower face and an adjacent zoom panel highlighting the recessed chin and mandibular contour